canjs/canjs/docs/can-guides/commitment/recipes/credit-card-advanced/credit-card-advanced.md

 @parent guides/recipes

 @description This guide walks through building a simple credit card payment form with validations.
-It doesn't use [can-define].
+It doesn’t use [can-define].
 Instead it uses `Kefir.js` streams to make a ViewModel.
 [can-kefir] is used to make the Kefir streams observable to [can-stache].

 @body

-In this guide you will learn how to:
+In this guide, you will learn how to:

 - Use Kefir streams.
 - Use the event-reducer pattern.